Planning a Round-the-World Trip: Booking Flights

 Booking Round-the-World Flights

 We spent months researching and planning the most cost effective way to make our itinerary a reality, a list that magically grew as we became more educated about the world.
-We quickly realized that RTW packages made far better sense for us than booking individual flights separately.
+We quickly realized that RTW flight packages made better sense for us than flight booking separately.

 Star Alliance